12 min read Personal Development

 • • Bundle tempting behaviors with beneficial ones

-• • Join a culture where your desired behavior is normal
+• • Join a culture where my desired behavior is normal

-• • Reframe your mindset to focus on benefits
+• • Reframe my mindset to focus on benefits

 3